rainjs/rainjs/doc/source/server/localization.rst

 2. The second one is by using a structured custom message id.
 This way, you have to provide a structured custom message id and a classic message id.
 The translation of the structured id is returned if found, otherwise the classic message id is returned.
+The classic message id is always mandatory.

 .. code-block:: javascript